airbytehq/airbyte/docs/connector-development/config-based/understanding-the-yaml-file/stream-slicers.md

 The Stream's state will be derived by reading the record's `cursor_field`.
 If the `cursor_field` is `created`, and the record is `{"id": 1234, "created": "2021-02-02T00:00:00.000000+0000"}`, then the state after reading that record is `"created": "2021-02-02T00:00:00.000000+0000"`. [^1]

+Note that all durations are expressed as [ISO 8601 durations](https://en.wikipedia.org/wiki/ISO_8601#Durations).

 #### Cursor update